mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

    > *"Dragon Infernalix sleeps in ancient Pre-Worldrend ruins beneath this palace.
 These passages were built three thousand years ago.
 I remember them.
 This map shows the way."*

 4. **Letter of Introduction** (to Professor Miranda Questseeker)
-   > *"Miranda studies at Aethermere University in Aethoria.
+   > *"Miranda studies at Aethoria University in Aethermere.
 She's brilliant, curious, and discretely opposed to current power structures.
 She'll help you understand the Components' mechanics.
 Tell her Arcturus sent you.
 She'll know what that means."*

 5. **Blackwood Sigil Ring** (if party has First Component)
    > *"This belonged to Lord Aldric Blackwood.
 It bears his blood—literally.
 The Component vaults respond to Blackwood bloodline.
 This ring can fool the wards.
 Use it to enter places forbidden to others."*